MHCPCreators/horizonCreatorManual/HorizonTechnicalDoc.md

 **No transfer-on-release**: When the grabbable entity is [released](#releasing-entities), the owner continues to be that player (unless explicitly transferred or when that player leaves the [instance](#instances)).

-!!! danger Don't the owner of a held object
+!!! danger Don't change the owner of a held object
     When you change the owner of a grabbable entity while it is held, it will be [force released](#force-release).
 However, the [`OnGrabEnd`](#grab-sequence-and-events) event **will not** be sent.
 If you are tracking which entities are and are not held (by the `GrabStart` and `GrabEnd` events), this is likely to "break" your ability to correctly track the entity.

 # Attaching Entities